 Movers and Shakers

-Movers and shakers is our new profile series spotlighting people in East London who are working to grow our region.
+This is our new profile series spotlighting people in East London who are working to grow our region.

 In our second interview, we caught up with Peter George, who is heading a pioneering council-led major £6 billion regeneration project that is transforming the Meridian Water site in Enfield.
 We asked Peter about the advantages and challenges of the council taking the helm of this enormous project to create a new city hub in Edmonton, and what it means for local people.